cyanfr/postgresql_sql_foo/dates_foo/README.txt

 These scripts will generate a table public.date_dim that contains the fields below.
 All expressions are relative to the date found in the full_dt field.
-So for example, prev_full_dt is the date for the date found in the full_dt field.
+So for example, prev_full_dt is the date 1 day prior to the date found in the full_dt field.

 date_key                      -- integer representation of date in form YYYYMMDD full_dt                       -- just the date